 This page is a landing page for wills, probate, litigation, and estate planning.
 It is also location-specific, as it mentions Calgary in the subheading.
 This element could impact search results.

-Building a Better Lawyer Landing Page
+Building a Better Law Firm Landing Page

-For example, your landing page should always be a continuation of your paid ad, biographical link, or promotional posts.
+For example, your law firm landing page should always be a continuation of your paid ad, biographical link, or promotional posts.
 At the same time, there are clear differences.
 It can be beneficial to include extra information on a lawyer landing page.
 An attorney is dealing with higher expectations when it comes to respecting visitor privacy.